wlaub/eow/README.md

 Modified dream block.
 You can fastfall into it to enter without dashing, and then use that to trigger, for example, a gravityhelper trigger so that when you fall through it gravity flips kind of like in that video game "Verge".

 Also custom textures.

+### EDGE (a game by) Mirrors

+#### Invisible Spinner

+An invisible spinner that can render its hitbox in Loenn and has options for locking and showing if it's off-grid.
+For building larger hazards with custom graphics using a familiar hitbox geometry.

+#### Flag Initializer

+Must place in !eow/~eow.
+Can place multiple.
+The listed non-empty flags will be set true when the chapter is started or restarted (Session.JustStarted = True).
+This allows flags to be consistently initialized when starting a map even when using ctrl+click to teleport.

 #### Music Layer Source